 Researchers have also found that cooling the skin during upright tilting maintains the speed of blood flow to the brain (5).

 Animal studies also show that cold exposure significantly increases cerebral blood flow (4).

-I take a cold shower every day, and often go outside with minimal clothing in the winter to increase brain blood flow.
+I take a cold shower every day, and often go outside with minimal clothing in the winter to increase brain blood flow and circulation.

 Try finishing your next shower with at least 30 seconds of cold water and see how you feel.

 Then work your way up to longer periods of time.